aleene/GKImagePickerSwift/README.md

 ### Sample Code

 First create the GKImage picker:

 ''Swift
     let picker = GKImagePicker.init()
     picker.delegate = self
 ''

 Specify your (starting) crop area:

-''Swift
+''
 picker.cropSize = CGSize.init(width: 200, height: 200)
 ''

-Specify if you want a resizable crop area:
+Specify if the crop area can be resized:

-''Swift
+''
 picker.hasResizeableCropArea = true
 ''

-Then you can present the picker, in a popOver for instance:
+Then you can present the picker, in a popover for instance:

 ''
 picker.imagePickerController = UIImagePickerController.init()
 picker.imagePickerController!.modalPresentationStyle = .popover // or another presentation style